 This is crucial when determining the viability of a model.

-However, like many great leaps in technology, this was developed due to war…
+Like many great leaps in technology, this was developed due to war.

-In World War 2 they needed to be able to detect enemy aircrafts.
-It has since then moved into multiple fields.
-We have used it to detect similarities of bird songs, response of neurons, accuracy of tests and much much more.
+In World War 2 they needed to be able to detect enemy aircraft.
+Its usage has since then spread into multiple fields.
+We have used it to detect similarities of bird songs, the response of neurons, the accuracy of tests and much, much more.

 How does ROC work?